-Warsaw, Poland – According to the latest report by EF Education First, an international education company, Poland ranks among the best countries in Europe when it comes to speaking English as a second language.
+Warsaw, Poland – According to the latest report by EF Education First, an international education company, Poles rank among the best non-native English speakers in Europe.
 Hungary, the Czech Republic and Slovakia are not too far behind.

 Unsurprinsingly, the report finds that Northern Europeans are the most fluent, with the Netherlands topping the rankings, followed by Sweden, Norway, Denmark and Finland.

 Of the Eurozone’s four largest economies, only Germany speaks English well, while France, Spain, and Italy lag behind nearly every other member state.